AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 Select *Internet Protocol Version 4* > *Properties*

 **Does TLS use symmetric or asymmetric encryption?**
-Both: initial exchange done by using asymmetric and that bulk data requires speed and therefore asymmetric.
+Both: initial exchange done by using asymmetric and that bulk data requires speed and therefore symmetric.

 **Difference between symmetric and public-key encryption?**
 Symmetric uses one key while public-key uses two